-This area of the South of France is called the French Riviera.
+This area of the South of France is called the French Riviera, it is boating paradise.
 The Mediterranean coastline offers sheltered bays, anchorages, marinas and pristine waters for Charter Yachts and holidaymakers.
-For example, the Lerin Islands or Bay d’Agay where you can drop anchor and enjoy beach time.
+For example, the Lerin Islands or Bay d’Agay where you can drop anchor and enjoy beach time from your yacht.
 It is also tempting to go ashore and sample the delights of the local area.

 The is the classic part of the South of France.
 The riviera coast offers breath-taking beauty.
 There are picturesque Mediterranean towns such as Villefranche Sur Mer, Cap Ferrat, Roquebrune-Cap Martin, Cap d’Ail or the medieval village of Èze.

 Nice has had a recent refurbishment to restore its historic downtown area.
 This bustling city is a “must-see place”.
 There are galleries, boutiques and museums dotted along the Promenade des Anglais.
 Additional places to see are Vieux Nice and Château Hill and port, built to fortify the city against invaders from the sea.
 The Grand Opera House plus a swathe of the elegant turn of the century hotels such as the Hôtel Negresco give good examples of the extravagance of “La belle époque” in the South of France.